 My latest work focuses on the tragic losses of the 21st century, specifically the extinction of bird species and the death of indigenous languages around the world.
 The pieces also echo the forced migration of humans, who are similarly victims of war, poverty, famine, climate change, and habitat fragmentation.

-I create feathered wall reliefs, sculptures and installations inspired by murmuration, the fantastic shapes formed by the coordinated flight patterns of starling flocks.
+I create feathered textile paintings, sculptures and installations inspired by murmuration, the fantastic shapes formed by the coordinated flight patterns of starling flocks.
 Many pieces also follow the outlines of countries and states where there are endangered bird species.

 The feathers are cut from fused recycled plastic bags and then silk-screened with images from my drawings of endangered birds.
 The feathers are overprinted with text in endangered languages such as Tzotzil, Yakme, Shorthand and Yiddish, whose last living speakers/users are in steep decline.